Ronald Wayne: Apple (1976–1977)

 Wayne has stated in the decades that followed, he does not regret selling his share of the company, as he made the "best decision based on the information available at the time".
-He remarked in an interview in April 2016 that his one regret was selling his copy of the original signed contract for $500 after the same document was sold for $1.6 million many years later.
+He remarked in an interview in April 2016 that his one regret was selling his copy of the original signed contract for $500.
+The same document was sold for $2.51 million many years later.
 He said he had truly believed that the Apple enterprise "would be successful, but at the same time there could be significant bumps along the way and I couldn't risk it.
 I had already had a rather unfortunate business experience.
 I was getting too old and those two men were whirlwinds.
 It was like having a tiger by the tail.
 I couldn't keep up with these guys."
 Although Apple ended up at one point becoming the most valuable company in the world, he said that given the risks and stress of staying with Apple he "probably would have wound up the richest man in the cemetery".